dherault/serverless-offline/README.md

---noAuth                    Turns off all authorizers --preserveTrailingSlash     Used to keep trailing slashes on the request path --disableCookieValidation   Used to disable cookie-validation on hapi.js-server
+--noAuth                    Turns off all authorizers --preserveTrailingSlash     Used to keep trailing slashes on the request path --disableCookieValidation   Used to disable cookie-validation on hapi.js-server --showDuration              Show the execution time duration of the lambda function.
 ```

 Any of the CLI options can be added to your `serverless.yml`.
 For example: